CambridgeEngineering/PartIB-Computing-Device-Programming/activity-2.rst

 -------------------

-In this second activity, you will learn about a very common aspect of device programming: monitoring, logging and transfering sensor data.
+In this second activity, you will learn about a very common aspect of device programming: monitoring, logging and transferring sensor data.
 It builds up on the skills you learned in the first activity - you will get to use arrays and interrupts again!